Bottles That Are In My Inventory For Sale

 I will be slowly putting some of my historical flasks on, thinning out the collection.
 Keep an eye out as these seem to go pretty quickly.
 I put a new item on wherever I take a sold one out, so go through the whole page to find all the new things.

-I have just been through the whole page and reduced every bottle in time for Christmas.
+I have just been through the whole page and reduced every bottle in time for the New Year.
 Each new price is marked with the word "NOW"...Ed

 Ink collector’s go-withs - Here we have two cast metal van-style toy trucks made by different companies but both bearing advertising of well known ink companies.
 They make a great cross collectible for anyone collecting inks and toy vehicles.
 Both come with the original box and are unused.
 The first is 4” long and made by Solidos of France.
 It is a bright yellow and has the advertising for Waterman’s Inks, an American company.
 It has details like a front windshield and a steering wheel on the left.
 The second is slightly more than 3.5” long and was made in England by Days-Gone.
 It is is a fine replica of a 1939 Chevy panel van and bears the advertising for Stephen’s Inks, a well known English company that exported a lot of their products to this country.
 As you might expect the steering wheel is on the right.
 NOW I will part with either one for $28 or both for $45, SHIPPING INCLUDED. |